 That at the time of the indictment, plea and sentence, Taylor was mentally incompetent and thus this court had no jurisdiction.
-(R.73, lines 17, 25)

 That the sentence of Mr. Taylor in Tate and Panola counties was excessive and in violation of the 8th Amendment of the United States Constitution.